ldbc/ldbc_snb_bi/tigergraph/k8s/README.md

 # TigerGraph implementation on cluster using K8S
 ## Overview
-The benchmark for SF-1k and larger are performed in cluster mode and impletemented using (kubernetes)[https://kubernetes.io] (K8S).
-The cluster can be easily created on Google Kubernetes Engine (GKE) on Google Cloud Platform (GCP),  or Amazon Elastic Kubernetes Service (EKS) on Amazon Web Service (AWS).
+The benchmark for SF-100 and larger can be performed on clusters using [kubernetes (k8s)](https://kubernetes.io).
+The current setup uses GKE (Google Kubernetes Engine) on Google Cloud.
+The scripts also support EKS on AWS, and Azure cloud.

-Pre-requisites on local destop
+Pre-requisites on local desktop
 * `kubectl`
 * command line tool for GCP or AWS: `gcloud` or `aws-cli`.